Ideas-on-Stage/ideasonstage.com/content/services/presentations-training/inclusion-and-networking/index.en.md

 +++
 draft			= true
-title		= "Gender-Balanced Leadership" description = "Overcome gender bias and information silos in your company, and boost your performance." weight		= 5 categories	= [ "Training & Workshops" ] urlredirect	= ""
+title			= "Gender-Balanced Leadership" description 	= "Overcome gender bias and information silos in your company, and boost your performance." url 				= "/presentations-training/gender-balanced-leadership/" picture			= "image.jpg" schema			= "Course"
-showrefs	= false
-url 			= "/presentations-training/gender-balanced-leadership/"
-picture		= "image.jpg"
-schema		= "Course"

 +++

 ## Overcome gender bias and information silos in your company, and boost your performance.